What Does an LPN Do? A Closer Look at These Versatile Caregivers

-LPN duties do vary by state, but you can expect to be providing hands-on patient care regardless of your location or facility.
+LPN duties do vary somewhat by state and employer, but you can expect to be providing hands-on patient care regardless of your location or employer.

-Here are a few of the most common places LPNs work and the basic duties they do:
+Here are a few of the most common places LPNs work and the basic duties they perform:

-- Nursing homes: According to the BLS, 38 percent of all LPNs work in a nursing care facility.
-In this setting, LPNs are responsible for the day-to-day care of patients.
+- Nursing homes: According to the BLS, 38 percent of all LPNs work in a nursing care facility.2 In this setting, LPNs are responsible for the day-to-day care of patients.
 This includes monitoring medication, assisting with personal hygiene, feeding patients and watching for changes in overall health.

 - Home health care: LPNs work in home health settings under the direction of a physician or RN.
 They provide bedside care to sick, injured or disabled patients.
 This care includes monitoring vital signs, giving injections and dressing wounds.

-- Hospitals: LPNs work in hospitals assisting RNs.
-They perform basic medical procedures such as checking vital signs and passing medication, and can also supervise nursing aides.
+- Hospitals: Some LPNs do work in hospitals assisting RNs.
+They perform basic medical procedures such as checking vital signs and passing medication, and may also supervise nursing assistants.

-- Physician offices: Depending on the type of clinic, LPNs who work in outpatient doctor’s offices can do everything from wound care to giving immunizations.
+- Physician offices: Depending on the type of clinic, LPN duties in outpatient doctor’s offices can include everything from wound care to giving immunizations.
 They work with all ages and report directly to a physician.

 - Military: For LPNs who want more excitement, joining the military provides the opportunity to gain experience in an extremely fast-paced setting.
-LPNs may enlist as medics and provide emergency care on and off the battlefield.
+LPNs may enlist as medics and assist with emergency care on and off the battlefield.

-- Travel: LPNs who have more than a year of clinical experience have the option to become a travel nurse.
+- Travel: Adventure-seeking LPNs who have more than a year of clinical experience have the option to become a travel nurse.
 This allows nurses to travel and work in different hospitals across the country for shorter periods of time.
-LPNs who travel have many of the same tasks as nurses in other settings.
+Travel LPN duties will be very similar to that of nurses in other settings.